Hildebrand Law, P.C. mobile logo

 However, since that Arizona Supreme Court case, the community property statutes in Arizona changed.
 As a result, the statutes now apply community property laws to both invalid marriages that are annulled and standard divorce cases.

 If you have questions about community property and annulment of marriage in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.